Activist Starts a Campaign To Buy and Publish Browsing Histories of Politicians Who Passed Anti-Privacy Law

 "Republicans want this information to be sold without your permission"

 Financial information includes your name, address, SSN, and phone number.
 This will also be attached to your browsing history and other data.
-A lot of ISPs and mobile providers require SSN when
+A lot of ISPs and mobile providers require SSN when you sign up, they claim so that they can run a credit check.
+Now, it's also so that they can sell it.

+It also sounds like they can also sell the contents of voice calls and SMS too if they want.

+Comcast applied for a patent for a cable box which detects who is in a room and personalizes ads based on the person or people in the room.

+No, unfortunately you are wrong and Nancy is correct.
+HIPAA only protects against covered entities selling your medical information.
+Covered entities are only health care providers, health plans, and health care clearinghouses.
+A lot of people don't understand that Google and sites like WebMD collect everything you search for and sell that information even if it is medical information.
+WebMD in their privacy policy states that they "Send you relevant offers and informational materials on behalf of our s

-Hope it goes better than the plan did for Kelo (Score:2)
+Hope it goes better than the plan did for Kelo (Score:3)

+To be honest with you, I would expect the Congresscritters involved to complain a lot about this plan and wouldn't be surprised if they pass legislation to make it illegal to harvest their data and only theirs.
+But most voters don't care about anything but whether there is an R or a D by a candidate's name and I wouldn't expect any browsing revelations to matter in the next election, nor would Congress even protecting themselves from such matter.
+If the past election taught us anything, it's that for 80% or more of the voters, no matter what they say, they really don't care about anything except party affiliation of the candidates.

 Re: (Score:2)